-- 4. Does the paper report on how people respond to environmental change, including factors that influence how people respond?
-If the paper reports the results of an assessment of vulnerability or impacts from climate change, then the answer is no. If the answer is yes, proceed to criterion number 5. - 5.
+56 57 5.
 Do the responses have to do with adaptation through reduction of risk or impacts, or improvements in well-being or suitability to the environment beyond mitigation?
-If the paper only reports on efforts to prevent, slow or reverse climate change, the answer is no. If the answer is yes, proceed to criterion 6. - 6.
-Is the time frame of the research current (e.g., within the past 10 years) or recent?
-If the time frame was prehistoric or historic, the answer is no. If the answer is yes, proceed to criterion 7. - 7.
-Does the paper report on tangible/observed behavioural responses (e.g., actions, practices, improved knowledge, altered social structure) that people have undertaken and that could arguably reduce risk to people or improve people's ability to cope with/adapt to environmental change?
-If the paper reports on planned or recommended behaviour change, the answer is no. If the answer is yes, the article should be included in the sample.
+If the paper only reports on efforts to prevent, slow or reverse climate change, the answer is no. If the answer is yes, proceed to criterion 6:

+- 6. Is the timeframe of the research current (e.g. within the past 10yrs) or recent?
+If the timeframe was prehistoric or historic, the answer is no. If the answer is yes, proceed to criterion 7: - 7.
+Does the paper report on tangible/observed behavioral responses (e.g., actions, practices, improved knowledge, altered social structure) that people have undertaken and that could arguably reduce risk to people or improve people's ability to cope with/adapt to environmental change?
+If the paper reports on planned or recommended behavior change, the answer is no. If the answer is yes, the article should be included in the sample.

-Given the large volume of documents requiring screening, machinelearning techniques were used to filter and prioritise screening of documents that were most likely to meet inclusion criteria.
+Given the large volume of documents requiring screening, machine learning techniques were used to filter and prioritize screening of documents that were most likely to meet inclusion criteria.
 To identify relevant documents within the larger set of retrieved documents, supervised machine learning was used.
 This approach involves manually screening (human coding) a subset of documents to 'teach' an automated classifier which documents are relevant according to a set of pre-defined criteria, and then use this trained classifier to predict the 'most likely to be relevant' literature.
-To be labelled as relevant, documents needed to meet inclusion and exclusion criteria (Table SM16.3) based on their title, abstract and keywords.
+To be labelled as relevant, documents needed to meet inclusion and exclusion criteria (Table SM16.4) based on their title, abstract, and keywords.